 - to IT consultants carrying out maintenance, testing and development work on our IT systems, service providers who we may appoint as data processors and to other service providers from time to time.

-Your personal data may be made available to the courts, government departments, appropriate regulatory authorities and other third parties inside or outside the DIFC in order to comply with applicable laws, the service of legal process, or if we reasonably believe that such action is necessary to: (a) comply with the law requiring such disclosure; (b) protect the rights or property of Robert Half or its group companies; (c) prevent crime, protect national security or for fraud detection and prevention; and/or (d) protect the personal safety of individuals using our Site or members of the public.
+Your personal data may be made available to the courts, government departments, appropriate regulatory authorities and other third parties inside or outside the DIFC in order to comply with applicable laws, the service of legal process, or if we reasonably believe that such action is necessary to: (a) comply with the law requiring such disclosure; (b) protect the rights or property of Robert Half or its group companies; (c) prevent crime, protect national security or for fraud detection and prevention; and/or (d) protect the online safety of individuals using our Site or members of the public.
 We may process your personal data without your knowledge or consent in compliance with the above rules, where this is required or permitted by applicable law.
-In circumstances where third parties are controllers, they will be responsible for processing your personal data for their purposes and we may not be able to impose obligations or restrictions in connection with how they process your personal data (e.g. government and law enforcement agencies).
+In circumstances where third parties are controllers, they will be responsible for processing your personal data for their purposes and we may not be able to impose obligations or restrictions in connection with how they process your personal data (e.g. government and public authorities and law enforcement agencies).